vgiselbrecht/gise-video-chat/README.md

 [List of free STUN and TURN Server](https://gist.github.com/sagivo/3a4b2f2c7ac6e1b5267c2f1f59ac6c6b)

+With certain systems (e.g. Twilio) it is necessary that the IceServers change frequently.
+Therefore it is possible to load the IceServer configuration dynamically with communication/webrtc/iceServersFromUrl.
+In the given URL, a return in JSON format is requested in the same way as with the iceServers Parameter ([{"urls": ""},...]).

 #### Adjust the design

 You can add your SASS design adaptations into the file "src/assets/sass/_custom.scss".